 In 2015, UK Government officials also expressed concerns that cfDNA implementation could carry the risk of enabling sex-selective abortions.
 Nothing in law or medical Guidelines (further discussion of which is on the ‘Regulatory Context: Potential of Procedural Abuse’ section of this briefing below) forbids notification of foetal sex to parents, so this is a perennial danger of emerging technology in the current legal and regulatory context.

-The draft Bill fails to take these problems into account, since the combination of abortion on demand in the first and early second trimesters, and the availability of NIPT that can discern foetal sex after 7 weeks, will make sex-selective abortion a legal potential reality on the Isle of Man between 7-14 weeks.
+The Abortion Reform Bill fails to take these problems into account, since the combination of abortion on demand in the first and early second trimesters, and the availability of NIPT that can discern foetal sex after 7 weeks, would make sex-selective abortion a real legal potentiality on the Isle of Man between 7-14 weeks.

 International Context: The Swiss and Canadian Experiences